mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 ### Why build a NAS server?

 NAS stands for [network-attached storage](https://en.wikipedia.org/wiki/Network-attached_storage).
-A NAS server is just a server whose primary job is storing data and making it available to other computers on your network.
+A NAS server's primary job is storing data and making it available to other computers on your network.

-But every computer stores data.
-Why have a whole dedicated server for data?
+So, why have a whole dedicated server for data?
+After all, every computer stores data.

-I enjoy decoupling data storage from my computers.
+I find it helpful to decouple data storage from my other systems.
 I upgrade my main workstation and laptop every two to three years, and migrating my data between computers was always a pain.
 A dedicated storage server eliminates most data migrations and facilitates sharing files between my systems.

 I also have a _lot_ of data.
-I'm a [data hoarder](https://www.reddit.com/r/DataHoarder/), so I keep every digital photo I've ever taken, every email I've sent or received in the last 20 years, and source code for every personal project I've ever started.
+I'm a [data hoarder](https://www.reddit.com/r/DataHoarder/), so I keep every digital photo I've ever taken, every email I've sent or received in the last 20 years, and source code for all of my personal projects.
 The total is currently 8.5 TB.

 The biggest data source is my DVD and Blu-Ray collection.
 I don't like relying on streaming services to keep my favorite content available, so I still buy physical copies of movies and TV shows.
 As soon as I get a new disc, I rip the raw image and make a streamable video file.
 Between the raw ISO copy and the streamable MP4s, a single disc can occupy 60 GB of disk space.